How to Transform the area under a utility sink in a laundry room into a pretty hidden storage place.

 When pinning, keep the pin to the side of the glue or use clothespins to hold each pleat in place.
 When glue is dry – the pins will not be glued into the pleats.

-Use sticky back Velcro to attach.
+Use sticky back Velcro to attach the skirt to the item.